SergioPereo/Floppy/README.md

 # Floppy
 This is a reimplementation of my domino AI made in Prolog.
 This time is gonne be made in C++ to improve performance and practice the language.
 It is intended to make it interactable through a front-end app and an API.
-You can use the API as an interface to play with your own API.
-I am not sure if
+You can use the API as an interface to play with your own AI and do whatever you want.

 #Support
 If you decide to support my work you can do it through: